Methodology

 Unsung Heroes

-We search FEC filings and the web to find all candidates running for Congress.
+We search FEC filings and the web and Secretary of States' websites to find all candidates running for Congress.
 Using a combination of artificial intelligence and human evaluation, we score each candidate on the progressive rubric above.
 Candidates who meet all of the following criteria appear on our Unsung Heroes page:

-- No more than 1 endorsement from the organizations we track
+• No more than 2 endorsements from the organizations we track

 Limitations and Caveats